chadallison/tsbfl25/README.md

 - JP: 3 wins when projected to lose
 - Adam: 1 win when projected to lose
 - Andrew: 1 win when projected to lose
+- Chad: 1 win when projected to lose
 - Hank: 1 win when projected to lose
 - Isaac: 1 win when projected to lose
-- Chad: 0 wins when projected to lose
 - David: 0 wins when projected to lose
 - Josh: 0 wins when projected to lose
 - Matthew: 0 wins when projected to lose